nerdguidedc/nerdguidedc.github.io/_posts/2016-05-14-petworth-library-con-2016.md

   city: Washington
   state: DC
   zip: 20011
-tags: [ 'Family Events' ]
+tags: [ 'Family Events', 'Comics and Anime' ]
 excerpt: >
   As a prelude to Summer Reading, join us for Petworth's annual Library-Con on May 14!
 This year's theme emphasizes going for the gold by reading.
 This event is a multi-generational program that will provide information and expose the world of anime/manga,